The trauma bond is a survival mechanism that takes over the way in which a victim relates to an abusive situation.

 A mix of excessive admiration, gaslighting, devaluation and threats of physical violence leave the victim stuck between deep-seated psychological confusion and survival.
 The trauma bond sets in and becomes a way of dealing with the situation.

-When I first learned about the trauma bond, I realized that it and being isolated in a new country was the reason why I had stayed in my abusive marriage longer then I should have.
-It would take him viciously attacking me to snap me out of it completely.
+When I first learned about the trauma bond, I realized that it and being isolated in a new country was the reason why I had stayed in my abusive relationship longer then I should have.
+It would take a vicious attack by him to snap me out of it completely.

 I had always thought that if I found myself in an abusive relationship, I would know what to do to get out of it.
 But narcissistic abuse isn’t what you expect abuse to be or to look like.